sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### Lab Channel Constructor

-Create a new SassColor in a color space with Lab channels -- `lab` and `oklab`.
+Create a new SassColor in a color space with Lab channels—`lab` and `oklab`.

 * Let `lightness` be the result of [parsing a channel value] with value `options.lightness`.